 The following graph compares the yearly change in the Corporation's cumulative total shareholder return on its common stock during the last 5 years with the cumulative total returns of the indexes used in the 1993 proxy state- ment -- the Russell 2000 and Value Line Midwest Bank Industry Indexes.
 The graph assumes $100 was invested on January 1, 1989 in the Corporation's common stock, and in each of the two indexes shown, and all dividends were reinvested.
 COMPARISON OF FIVE YEAR CUMULATIVE TOTAL RETURN AMONG FIRST MERCHANTS CORPORATION, RUSSELL 2000 INDEX AND VALUE LINE MIDWEST BANK INDUSTRY INDEX 12/31/88 12/31/89 12/31/90 12/31/91 12/31/92 12/31/93 -------- -------- -------- -------- -------- -------- FMC 100.0 119.1 111.8 158.1 245.2 244.7 Russell 2000 100.0 116.2 93.8 136.7 161.8 192.4 Midwest Bank Industry 100.0 128.6 115.7 203.0 258.5 265.6 13

 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT The following is a summary of the amount and percent of the Corpora- tion's common stock beneficially owned on January 15, 1994 by each beneficial owner of more than 5% of the Corporation's common stock, by each continuing director and director nominee, by each executive officer named in the Summary Compensation Table above, and by all directors and executive officers as a group.
 Unless otherwise noted, the beneficial owner has sole voting and invest- ment power.
-AMOUNT AND NATURE PERCENT BENEFICIAL OWNER OF BENEFICIAL OWNERSHIP(1) OF CLASS ---------------- -------------------------- ---------------- George and Frances Ball 206,413 6.09 Foundation P.O.Box 1408 Muncie, Indiana 47308 Stefan S. Anderson 55,393 (2) 1.61 Thomas B. Clark 150 * Michael L. Cox 1,758 * David A. Galliher 1,200 * Thomas K. Gardiner 750 * Hurley C. Goodall 45 John W. Hartmeyer 25,710 (3) * Nelson W. Heinrichs 1,441 * Jon H. Moll 2,969 (4) * Robert M. Smitson 4,050 (5) * Joseph E. Wilson 801 * Robert F. Wisehart 27,426 (6) * John E. Worthen 300 (7) * Roger W. Gilcrest 21,870 (8) * Paul R. Hoover 13,127 (9) * Larry R. Helms 10,099 (10) * Lowell E. Williams 18,034 (11) * Directors and Executive Officers as a Group (19) 196,898 (12) 5.72 (1) The information contained in this column is based upon informa- tion furnished to the Corporation by the persons and entities named above and shareholder records of the Corporation.
-The amounts have been adjusted to reflect the 3-for-2 common stock split which was effective at the close of business on January 25, 1993 for shareholders of record at the close of business on January 18, 1993.
-(2) Includes 2,250 shares held by his spouse, Joan Anderson, in which he disclaims any beneficial interest.
-Also includes 13,350 shares which Mr. Anderson has the right to acquire during the next 60 days under a stock option plan.
-14
+AMOUNT AND NATURE PERCENT BENEFICIAL OWNER OF BENEFICIAL OWNERSHIP(1) OF CLASS ---------------- -------------------------- ---------------- George and Frances Ball 206,413 6.09 Foundation P.O.Box 1408 Muncie, Indiana 47308 Stefan S. Anderson 55,393 (2) 1.61 Thomas B. Clark 150 * Michael L. Cox 1,758 * David A. Galliher 1,200 * Thomas K. Gardiner 750 * Hurley C. Goodall 45 John W. Hartmeyer 25,710 (3) * Nelson W. Heinrichs 1,441 * Jon H. Moll 2,969 (4) * Robert M. Smitson 4,050 (5) * Joseph E. Wilson 801 * Robert F. Wisehart 27,426 (6) * John E. Worthen 300 (7) * Roger W. Gilcrest 21,870 (8) * Paul R. Hoover 13,127 (9) * Larry R. Helms 10,099 (10) * Lowell E. Williams 18,034 (11) * Directors and Executive Officers as a Group (19) 196,898 (12) 5.72

-INTEREST OF MANAGEMENT IN CERTAIN TRANSACTIONS Certain directors and executive officers of the Corporation and its subsidiaries and their associates are customers of, and have had transactions with, First Merchants, Pendleton and First United from time to time in the ordi- nary course of business.
+(3) Includes 17,250 shares and 2,700 shares owned by Al Pete Meats, Inc. and Al Pete Enterprises, Inc., respectively; 1,200 shares owned by Hartmeyer, Inc.; 1,500 shares held by his spouse, Carol A. Hartmeyer, in which he disclaims any beneficial interest; and 1,800 shares held by Mr. Hartmeyer as custodian for other relatives, in which he dis- claims any beneficial interest.
+(4) Includes 640 shares held by his spouse, Barbara E. Moll, in which he disclaims any beneficial interest.
+(5) Includes 2,250 shares held by his spouse, Marilyn S. Smitson, in which he disclaims any beneficial interest.
+(6) Includes 468 shares owned by Wisehart Farms, Inc.; 12,804 shares held by Mr. Wisehart as trustee for his son, Frank A. Wisehart, in which he disclaims any beneficial interest; and 12,804 shares held by his spouse, Jean F. Wisehart, as trustee for his daughter, Mary K. Wisehart, in which he disclaims any beneficial interest.
+(7) Held jointly with his spouse, Sandra D. Worthen.
+(8) Includes 1,125 shares held by his spouse, Linda Gilcrest, and 1,650 shares held by Mr. Gilcrest as trustee for his mother, Dorothy Gilcrest.
+Also includes 8,250 shares which Mr. Gilcrest has the right to acquire during the next 60 days under a stock option plan.
+(9) Includes 4,012 shares held jointly with his spouse, Judy Hoover.
+Also includes 78 shares held by his spouse, Judy Hoover, in which he disclaims any beneficial interest.
+Also includes 8,250 shares which Mr. Hoover has the right to acquire during the next 60 days under a stock option plan.
+(10) Includes 1,849 shares held jointly with his spouse, Sandra Helms.
+Also includes 8,250 shares which Mr. Helms has the right to acquire during the next 60 days under a stock option plan.
+(11) Includes 8,700 shares held jointly with his spouse, Marilyn Williams.
+Also includes 1,806 shares held by his spouse, Marilyn Williams, in which he disclaims any beneficial interest.
+Also includes 6,450 shares which Mr. Williams has the right to acquire during the next 60 days under a stock option plan.
+(12) Includes 53,250 shares which executive officers have the right to acquire during the next 60 days under a stock option plan. * Percentage beneficially owned is less than 1% of the outstanding shares.
+15 INTEREST OF MANAGEMENT IN CERTAIN TRANSACTIONS Certain directors and executive officers of the Corporation and its subsidiaries and their associates are customers of, and have had transactions with, First Merchants, Pendleton and First United from time to time in the ordi- nary course of business.
 Additional transactions may be expected to take place in the ordinary course of business in the future.
 All loans and commitments included in such transactions were made on substantially the same terms, includ- ing interest rates and collateral, as those prevailing at the time for compara- ble transactions with other persons and did not involve more than the normal risk of collectibility or present other unfavorable features.
 Jon H. Moll, a director of the Corporation and First Merchants, is a partner in the firm of DeFur, Voran, Hanley, Radcliff & Reed, Muncie, Indiana, which serves as legal counsel to the Corporation and First Merchants and provides legal services to the Corporation's other subsidiaries on a transac- tional basis.
 Robert F. Wisehart, a director of the Corporation and Chairman of the Board of Directors of First United, owns the firm of Wisehart & Wisehart, Middletown, Indiana, which serves as legal counsel to First United.
 Mr. Wisehart's firm was paid $23,905 in fees and expenses for legal services in 1993 to First United.
 A portion of the legal fees represent loan fees which are passed through to customers in financing transactions.
 PROPOSAL TO APPROVE THE FIRST MERCHANTS CORPORATION 1994 STOCK OPTION PLAN On December 14, 1993 the Board of Directors adopted the First Merchants Corporation 1994 Stock Option Plan (the "1994 Stock Option Plan").
 The Board's adoption of the 1994 Stock Option Plan was subject to approval by the holders of a majority of the Corporation's outstanding common stock, which approval is now being sought.
 The Board recommends approval of the 1994 Stock Option Plan, the principal features of which are set forth below.
 Under the 1994 Stock Option Plan certain executives and other key employees of the Corporation and its subsidiaries, as designated by the Compen- sation Committee of the Board (the "Committee"), will be eligible to receive options to purchase the Corporation's common stock.
 The Committee will admini- ster the 1994 Stock Option Plan and determine the number of options to be issued, the allocation of the options among the participants, and the price at which the stock underlying the options may be purchased (the "option price"); provided, however, the option price will not be less than 100% of the fair mar- ket value of the common stock on the date the option is granted.
 In general, for purposes of the Plan "fair market value" means the average of the highest "bid" and lowest "offered" quotations of the stock as reported by NASDAQ for the particular date.
 Options may not be exercised until at least 6 months after the option is granted, except by a recipient who becomes disabled.
 Unless a shorter period is fixed by the Committee or a provision of the Plan, options are exercisable for 10 years following the option grant date.
 Further, all options outstanding will be exercisable upon a change in control of the Corporation.
 16

 At the present time, there are approximately 32 executives and other key employees of the Corporation and its subsidiaries who would be eligible to receive options under the 1994 Stock Option Plan.
 The 1994 Stock Option Plan also provides that options to purchase 400 shares of the Corporation's common stock will automatically be granted to all non-employee directors of the Corporation annually, the initial grant to be on July 1, 1994 and subsequent grants to be on each July 1 thereafter through July 1, 1998.
 The option price with respect to options granted to the non- employee directors will be equal to 100% of the fair market value of the stock.
 There are presently 12 non-employee directors who would be eligible to receive options under the 1994 Stock Option Plan.
 As a group, these directors would receive 4,800 options annually under the Plan.
 17

 The Committee will not have any power to alter the amount, price or timing of the options granted to the non-employee directors under the Plan.
 A total of 210,000 shares of the Corporation's common stock are to be reserved for issuance pursuant to the Plan.
 The fair market value of 210,000 shares as of January 15, 1994 was $6,247,500.
 The dollar value of the benefits that will be received by or allocated under the 1994 Stock Option Plan to the non-employee directors, executive officers (including the executive officers named in the Summary Compensation Table) and other key employees of the Corporation and its subsidiaries is not determinable at this time.
 If the 1994 Stock Option Plan had been in effect for 1993, no benefits would have been received by or allocated under the Plan to the executive officers (including the executive officers named in the Summary Com- pensation Table) and other key employees of the Corporation and its subsidiaries because sufficient shares remained authorized for issuance under the Corpora- tion's 1989 Stock Option Plan for all options granted during 1993.
-If the 1994 Stock Option Plan had been in effect for 1993, the dollar value of benefits allocated to non-employee directors of the Corporation as a group would have been as follows: NEW PLAN BENEFITS(1) FIRST MERCHANTS CORPORATION 1994 STOCK OPTION PLAN ----------------------------------------------------------------- Dollar Value Number of Name and Position ($) Units ----------------------------------------------------------------- Non-Executive Director Group $9,600 4,800 Shares of Common Stock - ------------------- (1) Aggregate value of unexercised in-the-money options at fiscal year end, if 1994 Stock Option Plan had been in effect for 1993.
+If the 1994 Stock Option Plan had been in effect for 1993, the dollar value of benefits allocated to non-employee directors of the Corporation as a group would have been as follows: NEW PLAN BENEFITS(1) FIRST MERCHANTS CORPORATION 1994 STOCK OPTION PLAN ----------------------------------------------------------------- Dollar Value Number of Name and Position ($) Units ----------------------------------------------------------------- Non-Executive Director Group $9,600 4,800 Shares of Common Stock

+- ------------------- (1) Aggregate value of unexercised in-the-money options at fiscal year end, if 1994 Stock Option Plan had been in effect for 1993.
 The 1994 Stock Option Plan provides that the Committee may determine whether the options to be issued are to be incentive stock options under Section 422 of the Internal Revenue Code of 1986, as amended, or nonqualified stock options; provided, however, the options granted to non-employee directors must be nonqualified stock options.
 Under the Plan, a recipient of a nonqualified stock option who separates from service due to retirement or disability may exercise the option at any time within 5 years after the date of separation, whereas a recipient of an incentive stock option who separates from service due to retirement or disability must exercise the option within 3 months after the date of separation (but in both cases not later than the date on which the option expires).
 Assuming the options are not traded on an established market at the time they are granted, the issuance of an option under the 1994 Stock Option Plan will not cause any federal income tax consequences to the recipient or the Corporation.
-18

-The recipient of a nonqualified stock option will realize ordinary income upon exercising the option, equal to the difference between the option price and the fair market value on the exercise date of the shares purchased.
+18 The recipient of a nonqualified stock option will realize ordinary income upon exercising the option, equal to the difference between the option price and the fair market value on the exercise date of the shares purchased.
 The Corporation will receive an income tax deduction in the same amount and at the same time as the recipient realizes ordinary income.
 There are no federal income tax consequences to the recipient or the Corporation upon the exercise of an incentive stock option.
 If the recipient holds the shares purchased through the exercise of an incentive stock option for more than 1 year after the exercise date and 2 years after the option was granted (the "holding period"), the recipient will be eligible upon selling the shares for long-term capital gain treatment on any excess in the amount of the sale price over the option price.
 The Corporation will not receive an income tax deduction in the event the recipient disposes of the shares after completion of the holding period.
 However, if the recipient sells the shares before the expiration of the holding period, the recipient will have made a "disqualifying disposition" and will realize ordinary income on the date of sale equal to the difference between the option price and the fair market value of the shares on the exercise date.
 The balance of the recipient's gain, if any, on the sale of the shares is subject to capital gains treatment.
 The Corporation will receive an income tax deduction in the same amount and at the same time as the recipient realizes ordinary income.
 The Board of Directors believes that the grant of stock options will be a significant incentive to the non-employee directors of the Corporation and the executive officers and other key employees of the Corporation and its subsidiar- ies who contribute and are expected to contribute materially to the continued success of the Corporation.
 The Board therefore unanimously recommends a vote "FOR" approval of the 1994 Stock Option Plan by the shareholders.
 The affirmative vote of at least a majority of the Corporation's out- standing common shares is required for approval of the 1994 Stock Option Plan.
 PROPOSAL TO APPROVE THE FIRST MERCHANTS CORPORATION EMPLOYEE STOCK PURCHASE PLAN (1994) On December 14, 1993, the Board of Directors adopted the First Mer- chants Corporation Employee Stock Purchase Plan (1994) (the "1994 Stock Purchase Plan").
 The Board's adoption date of the 1994 Stock Purchase Plan was subject to approval by the holders of a majority of the Corporation's outstanding common stock, which approval is now being sought.
 The Board recommends approval of the 1994 Stock Purchase Plan, the principal features of which are set forth below.
 The 1994 Stock Purchase Plan provides for purchase of the Corporation's common stock by eligible employees through a maximum of 5 offerings, each of 12 months' duration.
 The employees eligible to participate in the Plan are all employees of the Corporation or a participating subsidiary who customarily work more than 20 hours per week and who have been employed for at least 6 months as of the first day of the offering.
 At the present time, there are approximately 360 employees who would be eligible to participate in the Plan.
 Prior to each offering period (July 1 to June 30), eligible employees will be entitled to elect to have up to 20% of their basic salary or wages, excluding bonuses, overtime, incentive or other similar extraordinary 19

 remuneration, deducted from their pay and accumulated with interest until the end of that offering period, but not to exceed $25,000 per offering period.
 Participants may increase, decrease or suspend their payroll deductions one time each offering period and may withdraw the balance of their payroll deduction account at any time during each offering period.
 At the end of each offering period, the balance of each participant's payroll deduction account will be applied towards the purchase of the largest number of full shares of the Corporation's common stock possible, and each participant will receive a certif- icate evidencing such shares.
 The price at which the shares will be deemed to have been purchased (the "option price") will be determined by the Compensation Committee of the Board (the "Committee"), and will be equal to the lesser of (1) 85% of the fair market value of the common stock at the time the option is granted ( the "grant date"), or (2) 85% of the fair market value of the common stock on the last day of the offering period (the "exercise date").
 In general, for purposes of the 1994 Stock Purchase Plan "fair market value" means the aver- age of the highest "bid" and lowest "offered" quotations of the stock as reported by NASDAQ for the particular date.
 The Committee will administer the 1994 Stock Purchase Plan.
 A total of 112,500 shares of the Corporation's common stock are to be reserved for issuance pursuant to the Plan.
 The fair market value of 112,500 shares as of January 15, 1994 was $3,346,875.
 The benefits or amounts that will be received by or allocated to par- ticipants under the 1994 Stock Purchase Plan are not determinable at this time.
 If the 1994 Stock Purchase Plan had been in effect for 1993, no benefits or amounts would have been received by or allocated to participants under the Plan because sufficient shares remained authorized for issuance under the Corpora- tion's 1989 Stock Purchase Plan for all shares purchased by eligible employees during 1993.
 The 1994 Stock Purchase Plan is intended to qualify as an employee stock purchase plan under Section 423 of the Internal Revenue Code of 1986, as amended.
 Consequently, the Committee's purchase of stock on behalf of a partic- ipant pursuant to the Plan will not cause any federal income tax consequences to the participant or the Corporation.
 If the participant holds the shares pur- chased pursuant to the Plan for more than 1 year after the exercise date and 2 years after the grant date (the "holding period"), upon selling the shares the participant's gain will be subject to capital gains treatment.
 The Corporation will not receive an income tax deduction in the event the participant disposes of the shares after completion of the holding period.
 However, if the partici- pant sells the shares before the expiration of the holding period, the partici- pant will have made a "disqualifying disposition" and will realize ordinary income on the date of sale equal to the difference between the option price and the fair market value of the shares on the exercise date.
 Any appreciation in the stock after the date the option was exercised is treated as a capital gain.
 The Corporation will receive an income tax deduction in the same amount and at the same time as the participant realizes ordinary income, but not as to any amount which is subject to capital gains treatment.
 20